Call of Juarez: Bound in Blood: Multiplayer

 The game's multiplayer mode is available via LAN and online on Microsoft Windows, via LAN and the PlayStation Network on PlayStation 3, and via System Link and Xbox Live on Xbox 360.
-All three versions feature the same gametypes; "Shootout" (deathmatch), "Posse" (team deathmatch), "Wanted" (one player is randomly designated as the "wanted" player, and other players can only score points by killing this particular player.
+All three versions feature the same game types; "Shootout" (deathmatch), "Posse" (team deathmatch), "Wanted" (one player is randomly designated as the "wanted" player, and other players can only score points by killing this particular player.
 Once the wanted player is killed, the player who killed them then becomes the wanted player.
 The player with the most points at the end of the game wins), "Manhunt" (team "wanted" game in which one player is randomly designated as the wanted player.
 If they survive sixty seconds, their team scores a point.
 If they are killed, the player who killed them becomes the wanted player.
 The team with the most points at the end of the game wins), and "Wild West Legends" (game scenarios based on real-life events, such as the Battle of Antietam, the Dalton gang's last raid, the Frisco Shootout, the Skeleton Canyon shootout, and the O.K.
 Corral, in which one team are the "Lawmen" and the other team are the "Outlaws".
-The Outlaws have a series of objectives, and a limited time in which to complete them.
+The Outlaws have a series of objectives and a limited time in which to complete them.
 The Lawmen must try to prevent them from accomplishing their objectives).

-Multiplayer mode features thirteen classes, each with their own strengths, weaknesses, and weaponry.
+Multiplayer mode features thirteen classes, each with its own strengths, weaknesses, and weaponry.
 Classes available immediately are "Gunslinger", "Rifleman", "Miner", "Sniper", and "Native".
 Unlockable classes are "Scout", "Trapper", "Gunsmith", "Hombre", "Spy", "Officer", "Duelist", and "Veteran".
 Multiplayer games employ a "bounty system" for scoring - the more kills a player gets, the more his/her bounty increases, and hence the more points are awarded to any player that kills them.
 This bounty system is used in all game modes, on all maps, and with all character classes.
 Money earned during multiplayer games can be used to unlock character classes or to upgrade the class currently being used within the game.
 Upgrades are in two levels; the first cancels out the classes' weaknesses, the second increases the classes' strengths.
 If the player switches classes mid-game having already upgraded another class, their upgrades will not carry across to the new class.
 However, if they switch back to the previously upgraded class, their upgrades will remain.
 Upgrades, however, do not carry across to different games.